brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/create-key-pair.png" caption="Create and download a Key Pair" %}

-Save the Key Pair `.pem` file to a safe and accessible location on your computer.
+Save the Key Pair `.pem` file to a safe and accessible location on your computer (once you close this modal, you will never be able to download this `.pem` file again, so make sure to save it!).
 Now, click the blue "Launch Instances" button in the bottom right of the modal.
 This takes you to a "Launch Status" page.
 Click the blue "View Instances" button in the bottom right of this page, and you'll be taken to the EC2 Instances page:

 {% include figure.html path="blog/aws-docker/ec2-instances.png" caption="EC2 Instances" %}

 This page shows all the EC2 Instances you have running.
 Click on your newly created EC2 Instance to see more information about it in the section at the bottom of the page, such as its state (running, pending, or terminated), launch time, and public IP address.
+Copy the public IP address, as you'll need it to SSH to the server and install Docker.

+### Installing Docker

-To SSH to this box, copy its public IP address and open a terminal.
-In the terminal, `cd` over to the folder where you stored the Key Pair, and run the following commands:
+The next step is to install Docker on your EC2 Instance.
+Open a terminal, `cd` over to the folder where you saved your Key Pair, and run the following
+commands:

 {% highlight text %}
 > cd ~/my-aws-key-pairs